-Parents and children who are hard of hearing or deaf face the day-to-day stresses that come with hearing loss and may need to practice skills to make life easier.
+Parents and children who are hard of hearing or deaf face the day-to-day stresses that come with living with hearing differences and may need to practice skills to make life easier.
 At the Center for Childhood Communication, we believe that the most important ingredient for a child’s healthy development and success is the child’s family.
 To support our patients and their families, we established Family Wellness Services in 2000.

-- Consultation and training for families, educators, behavioral health and other human service professionals around effective assessment and intervention with children and families with deaf or hard of hearing members.
+- Consultation and training for families, educators, behavioral health and other human service professionals in effective assessment and intervention for children who are deaf or hard of hearing and their families

 Information and resources

-- Accommodations that allow children to participate in activities in their home, school and community just like any other child their age.
+- Accommodations that allow children to participate in the same home, school and community activities as other children their age

 Referrals and introductions

-- Mental health providers who work with families with hard-of-hearing or deaf members
+- Mental health providers who work with families and children who are hard of hearing or deaf

-- Families who have a child with hearing loss similar to your child's
+- Families who have a child with hearing differences similar to your child's

-- Hard-of-hearing or deaf adults who may be supportive to you and your child
+- Adults who are hard of hearing or deaf who may be supportive to you and your child